bcgov/devops-platform-workshops/openshift-201/logging.md

 ### Histogram

-If you click on `Show Histogram` a bar chart will appear.
+Click on `Show Histogram`.
+A bar chart will appear.
 It is color coded to the log level tag of each log message.

 <kbd>![loki-histogram](images/logging/loki-histogram.png)</kbd>

 ### Log Levels

 The log level of that is tagged onto any log line comes from some regular expressions run on the logs as they are collected.
-If you are creating your own log messages in your app, you can include the appropriate keywords to help differentiate your logs.
+If you were creating your own log messages in your app, you could include the appropriate keywords to help differentiate your logs.

 ```text
     if match!(.message, r'Warning|WARN|^W[0-9]+|level=warn|Value:warn|"level":"warn"|<warn>') {